StevenZhang0116/ScienceDirectWebCrawler/database_create/README.md

 The sql.txt file contains the SQL codes to check if there are duplicated data in the table.
 I cherish it as a good habit to create a database with well-cleaned data.
 Each code will take several minutes for average and should be executed consecutively and separately.

 You may find the sample db file I created in https://drive.google.com/open?id=1rhSR3rol-j7cQZzY9caSCnJY5vf2PjOn with approximately 8 millions data and 3GB large.

 You may find more information about transforming MySQL to SqLite3 in https://github.com/dumblob/mysql2sqlite.
+The basic idea is exporting the sql file and use MySQLWorkBench to accomplish the transformation.